Muhammad-waqar-uit/SpeedRunHTML/README.md

 # line break tag
 - br tag `The <br> tag defines a line break, and is an empty element without a closing tag`

+# Attribute to tags
+- As you can see each tag have some attributes like src and href or like width height you can also give them styles.
+- `<p style="color: red;"> a tag must be closed once open not every tag but most of them</p>`